Siberpone/lazy-pony-prompter/README.md

 ![LPP interface](images/extension.jpg)

-A the very top you'll find the main controls for LPP: the`🗹 Enabled` checkbox, that controls whether LPP is active or not; the `Tag Source` dropdown, that selects one of the supported booru sites as the sorce for prompts and the `Prompts Format` dropdown that selects model-specific prompt formatting.
+At the very top you'll find the main controls for LPP: the`🗹 Enabled` checkbox, that controls whether LPP is active or not; the `Tag Source` dropdown, that selects one of the supported booru sites as the sorce for prompts and the `Prompts Format` dropdown that selects model-specific prompt formatting.
 Below you'll find other LPP controls grouped into three foldable panels:

 ### 💬 Query

-> Warning
+> **Warning**
 >
 > EasyFluff formatter includes artist names in the prompt.
 Lets just say there's some potential for drama here, so use with caution.
 Use "EasyFluff (no artist names)" instead if you don't want artist names included.

-> Note
+> **Note**
 >
 > Look of this panel may vary slightly, depending on the selected tag source.